This leaf is from the 600 paged Blue Qur’an, which is a one-thousand-year-old Fatimid Caliphate Qur’an manuscript in Kufic calligraphy.

 - Museum: Metropolitan Museum of Art – MET

-“That person is not a perfect Muslim who eateth his fill, and leaveth his neighbours hungry.”
+“That person is not a perfect Muslim who eateth his fill and leaveth his neighbors hungry.”

 Photo Credit: [CC BY 2.5 (https://creativecommons.org/licenses/by/2.5)], via Wikimedia Commons